JuanCodeAtATime/famCloud/README.md

 * **Programming Language:** JavaScript
 * **Runtime Evironment/Sever:**  Node.js
 * **DBMS:**  Mongo DB / Mongoose
+* **Cloud:** AWS S3 (for image file storage)
 * **Libraries/Frameworks Used:**:  React-Bootstrap, Ant Design, Drop-Zone

 ### ISSUES (Developer's Notes)

 This app has no issues when running locally.
 However, photo rendering and storage functionality is intermittenly throwing "Failed to load resource: net::ERR_CONNECTION_REFUSE" on some devices on the Heroku deployed site.
 I'm currently working to resolve this issue.

 *****